bhranthrok/smart-queue/README.md

 ## Become a Beta Tester!
 SmartQueue is currently in **closed beta**.
 If you are interested in trying it out, please contact me with the email address you use with your Spotify account.
 Either on Discord @Bhranthrok or by email: `luizcauetcastilla@gmail.com`

-Once whitelisted you will be able to access it at: https://smart-queue-beta.vercel.app/
+Once whitelisted, you will be able to access it at: https://smart-queue-beta.vercel.app/

+**Spotify Premium subscription is required.**

 ## Notable Features
 - Custom Queue Management (DB + local session storage)